 The U.S. Championship and most other U.S. tournaments play with the official U.S. National Kubb Championship Rules.
 The U.S. Championship rules were developed from the World Championship rules.
-The rules document was created by a collaboration between the U.S. Championship and Des Moines Kubb Club.
 It is the most in-depth kubb rules document in the world.
 Some phases and situations in kubb can be complicated and potentially indefinable by any ruleset.
 If a situation is not covered in these rules, the decision shall be made in accordance with fairness, with decisions being influenced by the spirit of the game.
 Often a logical extension of the closest existing rule or the principles embodied in the rules will provide guidance for determining the resolution.

 For tournaments, the below dimensions are used: